jasdeepbajaj/dijkstar_astar/README.md

 # Path Planning Project

 ## About
-This project was created for MEEN 689 Motion Planning course at Texas A&M University.
-It finds optimal paths between source and destination nodes on maps of the RELLIS campus using Dijkstra's algorithm and A* search.
+This project was created for MEEN 689 (SPTP: Planning and Control of Autonomous Vehicles) at Texas A&M University.
+It finds optimal paths between source and destination nodes on maps of the RELLIS campus (at different resolutions) using Dijkstra's algorithm and A* search.

 Four maps of different resolutions are used: